 Designated Dog Off-leash Areas

-The off-leash beach area at Ventnor between Graydens Road and Ventnor Beach Road is a designated dog off-leash area at all times.
+- Ventnor Beach area between Graydens Road and Ventnor Beach Road - dogs are allowed off-leash at all times.

 (Map courtesy of Bass Coast Shire Council)